fecgov/openFEC/documentation/committee.md

 Unique id of the committee.

+The Federal Election Commission assigns a 9-character alpha-numeric code a committee.
+The committee ID for a specific committee always remains the same.

 #### expire_date

 Expire dates apply to the information that the date is directly grouped with.